-ESEA TITLE V, PART B - RURAL AND LOW-INCOME SCHOOLS (RLIS) (PRC 109)
+ESEA TITLE V, PART B - RURAL AND LOW-INCOME SCHOOLS (RLIS) (PRC 0109)

-PROGRAM REPORT CODE: 109

-UNIFORM CHART OF ACCOUNTS CODE: XXXX-109-XXX

-CFDA #: 84.358

-TYPE: Dollars TERM: Up to 27 months PURPOSE: To provide additional resources for rural and low-income schools that might otherwise receive formula allocations in amounts too small to be effective in meeting their intended purpose ELIGIBILITY: All of the following conditions must be true for an LEA/charter school to receive funding: 1) 20% or more of the children ages 5 to 17 served by the LEA/charter school are from families with incomes below the poverty line.
-2) All schools in the LEA/charter school must be designated as school locale code 32, 33, 41, 42, or 43 (school locale codes 32, 33, 41, 42, or 43 have less than 25,000 people); and 3) The LEA/charter school is eligible to receive a grant from the Small, Rural Schools Act (SRSA) if it is eligible for a RLIS grant.
-4) Eligibility is subject to a final determination by the U.S. Department of Education.
+PURPOSE: To provide additional resources for rural and low-income schools that might otherwise receive formula allocations in amounts too small to be effective in meeting their intended purpose receive funding:

+ELIGIBILITY: All of the following conditions must be true for an LEA/charter school to

+1) 20% or more of the children ages 5 to 17 served by the LEA/charter school are from families with incomes below the poverty line.

+2) All schools in the LEA/charter school must be designated as school locale code 32, 33, 41, 42, or 43 (school locale codes 32, 33, 41, 42, or

+43 have less than 25,000 people); and

+3) The LEA/charter school is eligible to receive a grant from the Small, Rural Schools Act (SRSA) if it is eligible for a RLIS grant.

+4) Eligibility is subject to a final determination by the U.S. Department of

+Education.

 FORMULA: Allocations to eligible LEAs/charter schools are made on the basis of ADM.

-- 1) Use of funds: Grant funds shall be used for any of the following: - a) Title I, Part A Improving the Academic Achievement of the Disadvantaged (PRC 050) - b) Title II, Part A Supporting Effective Instruction (PRC 103) - c) Title III English Learner (PRC 104) - d) Title IV Part A Student Support and Academic Enrichment Grants - e) Parental Involvement Activities - 2) Each project can be awarded funds for a period of time beginning July 1st and ending September 30th the following year.
+- 1) Use of funds: Grant funds shall be used for any of the following: - a) Title I, Part A Improving the Academic Achievement of the Disadvantaged (PRC 0050) - b) Title II, Part A Supporting Effective Instruction (PRC 0103) - c) Title III English Learner (PRC 0104) - d) Title IV Part A Student Support and Academic Enrichment Grants - e) Parental Involvement Activities - 2) Each project can be awarded funds for a period of time beginning July 1st and ending September 30th the following year.
 The Tydings Amendment can extend the grant period to 27 months by allowing unexpended funds as of September 30th to carry over.
 Funds are potentially available to LEAs/charter schools for 27 months, provided a timely project application is submitted each year.